 Osteopathic Pain Relief Centre

 At this osteopathic clinic in Singapore, senior osteopath Jose helps people suffering from body ailments often related to recreational, sports and manual labour injuries, stress- and pregnancy-related tensions, and injuries from over-working in the office.
-Jose has 29 years of experience correcting imbalances in tissues and using a variety of techniques, including manual manipulation, trigger point needling and biodynamics cranial osteopathy to help patients’ “healing abilities overcome their problems”.
-He says that rebalancing the body to get it back to its optimal health is what his specialisation is all about.
+Jose has 29 years of experience correcting imbalances in tissues and using a variety of techniques.
+These include manual manipulation, trigger point needling and biodynamics cranial osteopathy to help patients’ “healing abilities overcome their problems”.
+He says that rebalancing the body to get it back to optimal health is what his specialisation is all about.

 For the last five years, Jose has been able to provide free osteopathic therapy servicesto all Singapore-based foreign domestic workers.
 Find out more here.